Amazon Reimbursement Services Explained: A Beginner’s Guide for Sellers

 Time Frame For Claims

-A critical aspect when considering eligibility is the timing of claims submission.
-Generally speaking, most claims should be filed within 18 months from the date of the issue occurrence according to Amazon’s policies.
-The claim window policy for the Amazon.com US marketplace has been updated, effective from October 23, 2024.
+A critical aspect of eligibility is the timing of claim submission.
+Generally, most claims must be filed within 18 months from the date the issue occurred, as per Amazon’s policies.
+The claim window policy for the Amazon.com (US) marketplace was updated effective October 23, 2024, and for the Amazon.co.uk (UK) marketplace effective January 9, 2025.
 Click here to learn more about the policy changes.

 Ineligible Cases

-Remember, understanding these criteria thoroughly increases your chances significantly for successful reimbursement claims, making sure nothing owed gets left behind.
+Remember, understanding these criteria thoroughly and using an Amazon reimbursement audit tool greatly increases your chances of successful reimbursement claims, ensuring that nothing owed is left behind

 Key Takeaway: